7 a.m. to 5 p.m. Monday-Friday

-You will spend one night at the sleep center to undergo a special recording; a polysomnomnogram or sleep study.
-Special equipment will monitor your sleep and breathing patterns as well as you heart activity and body movements.
-Patients normally arrive at 8 p.m. and leave early the next morning, resuming normal daily actives.
+You will spend one night at the sleep center to undergo a special recording, a polysomnomnogram or sleep study.
+Special equipment will monitor your sleep and breathing patterns, your heart activity and body movements.
+Patients normally arrive at 8 p.m. and leave early the next morning, resuming normal daily activities.
 Click here to download a new patient evaluation form.

 WHEN DO I GET MY RESULTS?

-A follow-up appointment with a board certified sleep specialists should be scheduled within tow weeks of your sleep study.
+A follow-up appointment with a board certified sleep specialist should be scheduled within two weeks of your sleep study.
 To fully understand the results of a sleep study, you should meet face-to-face with a physician.